bitcart/bitcart-sdk/docs/content/api.md

 ::: bitcart.coins.matic.MATIC

+### Sui (SUI)

+Sui (SUI) support is based on our custom daemon implementation which tries to follow electrum APIs as closely as possible

+::: bitcart.coins.sui.SUI

 ### TRON (TRX)

 TRON (TRX) support is based on our custom daemon implementation which tries to follow electrum APIs as closely as possible